Anok Yai: Early life

-She was born in Cairo and her family moved to Manchester, New Hampshire when she was 3.
+Yai was born in Cairo, Egypt, after her family fled genocide in Sudan.
+She comes from a Christian family.
+When she was 3, her family moved to Manchester, New Hampshire, United States.
 Her mother is a nurse and her father works for Easterseals; her sister Alim is her manager and a financial consultant.
-She graduated from Manchester High School West and attends Plymouth State University studying biochemistry, intending to become a doctor.
+Yai graduated from Manchester High School West and attended Plymouth State University studying biochemistry, intending to become a doctor.

 Career

+2017–2021: Discovery and career beginnings

-Yai was discovered in October 2017 during Howard University's homecoming week, by a professional photographer Steve 'theSUNK' Hall who asked to take her picture.
+Yai was discovered in October 2017 during Howard University's homecoming week by a professional photographer, Steve 'theSUNK' Hall, who asked to take her picture.
 He posted the photo on Instagram, accruing over 20,000 likes, and modeling agencies, including IMG Models, asked to get in touch with her.
 She eventually chose to sign with Next Model Management, who had called her daily for several weeks.
 Within 4 months, she became the first Sudanese model to open a Prada fashion show, which is deemed the highest feat in fashion modeling because of the careers Prada has launched.
-She has also appeared in the Prada SS 2018 campaign and an upcoming Nike campaign designed by Givenchy's Riccardo Tisci.
+She has also appeared in the Prada SS 2018 campaign and a Nike campaign designed by Givenchy's Riccardo Tisci.